-If a staff member has concerns about a colleague's intimate care practice he or she must report this to the Designated Teacher for Child Protection.
+If a staff member has concerns about a colleague's intimate care practice, he or she must report this to the designated member of staff for Safeguarding, Tina Clarke.

 Guidelines For Good Practice

 All children have the right to be safe and to be treated with dignity and respect.
 These guidelines are designed to safeguard children and staff.
 They apply to every member of staff involved with the intimate care of children.